 1 bunch kale, rinsed, patted dry and cut into small slices

-1 jalapeno, cut into small circles, lightly fried in a little canola oil
+1 jalapeño, cut into small circles, lightly fried in a little olive oil

 In a large dutch oven, heat the olive oil, add the onion.
 Stir and cook over low heat, until soft, about 10 minutes.
 Add the chorizo, stir and cook over low heat for about 10 minutes.
 Add the garlic and stock, stir.
 Add the white beans, stir and cook over low heat for about 15 minutes.
 Using a potato masher, lightly mash the beans.
 Add the black-eyed peas, stir and continue to cook over very low heat, until flavors are married; about 45 – 60 minutes.
 Season with salt and pepper.
 5 minutes before serving, stir in the kale.
 Ladle into bowls and top with the fried jalapenos.
 Serve.
 Eat.